Professional AssociationsProfessional Associations: ACM | Society for Industrial and Applied Mathematics

 more informationMore information: Linkedin | ResearchGate | Google Scholar | Twitter

-His main research interests include: High Performance Computing, Energy-Aware Algorithms and Architectures, Deep Neural Networks, Graph Analytics, Numerical Analysis, Computational Fluid Dynamics, Aircraft Design, Computational Geology, and Cardiovascular Simulations.
+Cristiano main research interests include: AI, AI Automation, Deep Learning & Machine Learning, High Performance Computing, Transprecision & Energy-Aware Computing, Numerical Analysis, Computational Fluid Dynamics, Aircraft Design, Cardiovascular Simulations, and Computational Geology.

 2015 - IBM Pat Goldberg Memorial Best Paper Award